Map of the Soul: 7 – The Journey: Conception

 The album's title is reflective of its theme, which maps BTS' seven-year journey since their debut in 2013, and the "many joys, successes, hardships, and challenges" they experienced during this time while on their "quest for the answer of the journey that will never end".
 In keeping with this, lead single "Stay Gold" conveys the message that "The world may not be full of good things, but please don't lose your luster."
 It was written and produced by longtime collaborator UTA, who has worked with the band on several other Japanese releases since 2015.

 "Your Eyes Tell" is an original, "lush, string-laden ballad" created by BTS vocalist Jungkook.
-Having heard that preparations for a new Japanese album were ongoing, director Takahiro Miki, of upcoming Japanese romance film Your Eyes Tell (きみの瞳が問いかけている, Kimi no Me ga Toikakete Iru), reached out to the band about working on a possible soundtrack for the movie.
+Having heard that preparations for a new Japanese album were ongoing, director Takahiro Miki, of then upcoming Japanese romance film Your Eyes Tell, reached out to the band about working on a possible soundtrack for the movie.
 Jungkook wrote the song after reading the film's script and watching its incomplete (at the time) footage.
 The lyrics embrace the concept of watching over someone protectively, and express "the beautiful and deep perspective of love" as portrayed in the film.
 Though originally intended for use on his as yet unnamed and unreleased mixtape, the track was sent in as a last minute submission for consideration alongside other demos from the band, just before recording of the soundtrack was set to begin.
 After hearing the song, which went in a completely different musical direction to the others, Miki felt that the "shining melody", "relaxed singing vocals", and the way the lyrics incorporated use of the film's keyword "watching", matched the movie so well that he decided to also use it during the film, instead of solely for the ending credits.
 It is the first time an original song was written by a foreign artist for a Japanese film, and the first movie theme of BTS' career.
 Accordingly, the song was selected for inclusion on the album as well.